Ransomware: Is the worst yet to come?

 Data hostage-takers are innovating quickly, Raytheon experts warn

-Ransomware is on its way to becoming a $1 billion market, and attackers are quickly finding new ways to exploit its reach, said Michael Daly, chief technology officer at Raytheon Cybersecurity and Special Missions.
+The latest attack follows a similar but less severe virus called WannaCry that infected tens of thousands of computers in more than 150 countries in May.
+Ransomware is ballooning into a billion-dollar market as attackers quickly find new ways to exploit its reach, said Michael K. Daly, chief technology officer at Raytheon Cybersecurity and Special Missions.

 Some ransomware users have introduced tiered payments, giving victims a choice of how much data to free, said Josh Douglas, chief strategy officer for Raytheon Foreground Security.
 Others are attacking specific users in return for a cut of the profits, a model known as ransomware-as-a-service.